 * All children show these behaviours some of the time.
 If any of these behaviours persist over a long period of time, and if they are combined with other concerns you have, it would be advisable to investigate further.
-Your child MAY qualify for the Education Programs for Young Children with Special Needs or mild/moderate services in the educational system.
+Your child MAY qualify for Early Childhood Services in Chinook's Edge School Division.

 What disabilities would my child need to have in order to be eligible?

 - Hearing impairment

 - Severe behavioural or emotional difficulties

 - Physical disability